albertnis/albert.nz/content/blog/edwards-otehake-hawdon/index.md

 ![](./DSC00833.jpg)

-<figcaption>Approximate summary of the proper Tarn Col routes - including our mistaken route</figcaption>
+<figcaption>Approximate summary of the proper Tarn Col routes--including our mistaken route.
+The upwards route is poled.</figcaption>

 ![](./PXL_20221111_215949664.jpg)

-<figcaption>View - or lack thereof - from Tarn Col</figcaption>
+<figcaption>View (or lack thereof) from Tarn Col</figcaption>

 During breaks in the cloud, we glimpsed sights of the otherwordly tops up here.
 The rocky tussock atmosphere reminded me a lot of Routeburn, a track I also completed in damp grey weather.

 ![](./DSC00867.jpg)

 <figcaption>The tarn at the top of Tarn Col (is it called "Tarn Col Tarn"?
-Or "Col Tarn"?)</figcaption>
+"Col Tarn"?)</figcaption>

 ![](./PXL_20221111_222251654.jpg)